Lux Token (LUX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Lux Token Historical Price

-According to the latest data gathered on Lux Token live price page, the current price of Lux Token is 0.00282308USD.
-The circulating supply of Lux Token(LUX) is 994.97M LUX , giving it a market capitalization of $2.81M.
+According to the latest data gathered on Lux Token live price page, the current price of Lux Token is 0.00289152USD.
+The circulating supply of Lux Token(LUX) is 994.97M LUX , giving it a market capitalization of $2.87M.

 How Does Lux Token (LUX) Price Prediction Module Work?